yaramohajerani/spatial-climate-ABM/ODD_PROTOCOL.md

 #### 3.3.7 Intermediate-input procurement submodel

 After updating wages and prices, firms procure the intermediate inputs required for planned output.
 Input requirements are set by a firm-specific sector recipe drawn from predetermined sector-level ranges at initialization.
-The recipe defines the complementary supplier-sector categories required for production, while the supply network defines which firms can provide each category.
-Suppliers within the same required sector are substitutes, but inventories from one required sector do not satisfy requirements for another required sector.
+The recipe defines the preferred supplier-sector composition of the firm's intermediate-input bundle and sets the firm's calibrated cost-mix exposure.
+Production treats intermediate inputs as a single aggregate bundle (see Section 3.3.8), so recipe shares are *preferred* sourcing weights rather than strict input complements: residual aggregate demand can be filled from any technical supplier when one recipe sector is transiently short.

+Procurement is two-pass:

+1. **Recipe-guided per-sector pass.** For each recipe sector, the firm buys from connected suppliers in that sector cheapest-first until that sector's recipe-share-implied demand is met.
+This preserves the calibrated cost mix whenever supply allows.
+2. **Aggregate top-up pass.** The firm sums any residual sector-level shortfalls into a single aggregate residual and fills it from any technical supplier (across all recipe sectors) cheapest-first.
+Once a sector inventory is consumed, residual shortfalls remaining across recipe sectors are scaled down proportionally so downstream signals remain coherent.

 Key features are:

-- connected suppliers in the same supplier sector are treated as substitutes,
+- connected suppliers in the same supplier sector are treated as substitutes inside the recipe-guided pass,
-- supplier-sector requirements are derived from the firm's input recipe, not from raw supplier edge counts,
+- supplier-sector preferred shares are derived from the firm's input recipe, not from raw supplier edge counts,
-- primary suppliers are sorted by price,
+- primary suppliers are sorted by price within each pass,
 - firms buy cheapest available input first,
 - purchases require real supplier inventory and real buyer cash capacity,
 - input inventories are stored by supplier ID,
+- the aggregate top-up pass runs before continuity-capital mechanisms, so transient sector-level gaps that have been substituted across the input bundle do not spuriously trigger backup-supplier or reserved-capacity sourcing,
-- if a required input remains unavailable and the shortage is hazard-related, continuity-enabled `backup_suppliers` or `reserved_capacity` sourcing is attempted before generic rewiring,
+- if a residual aggregate shortfall remains and the shortage is hazard-related, continuity-enabled `backup_suppliers` or `reserved_capacity` sourcing is attempted before generic rewiring,
 - if dynamic supplier search is enabled, firms with unresolved required input demand can then replace one existing supplier link in the affected supplier sector,
 - rewiring preserves the number of supplier links in that buyer-sector relationship set; it changes the counterparty, not the degree implied by the topology,
 - replacement candidates must be active same-sector firms with available inventory or current production and are ranked by price and then distance,
 - unavailable current suppliers are replaced first; otherwise, the highest-priced current supplier is replaced only if the best candidate is cheaper,
-- when a topology omits a supplier for a required recipe sector, the model emits a runtime warning and the unresolved recipe input can bind production,
+- when a topology omits a supplier for a required recipe sector, the model emits a runtime warning; that recipe share is dropped from the cost basis and its demand is sourced through the aggregate top-up pass instead,
-- if required supplier-sector inventory is unavailable, production may become input-limited.
+- if the aggregate intermediate-input bundle remains short of planned output, production becomes input-limited.

-Supplier disruption is measured as the share of desired inputs that remain unavailable when the shortage is attributed to hazard-related causes.
+Supplier disruption is measured as the share of desired aggregate inputs that remain unavailable after both procurement passes when the shortage is attributed to hazard-related causes.
+Computing the signal at the aggregate level matches the aggregate production closure: a per-sector gap that has been filled by cross-sector substitution is not a true supplier disruption.

 #### 3.3.8 Production submodel